Shanto-Islam/Crazy_Phisher/README.md

 # Crazy_Phisher
-Crazy phisher is for hacking Facebook &amp; Google accounts using phishing apps.
+Crazy Phisher is a app to hack Facebook and Google accounts.